Liz Truss ‘strongly considering freeze for energy bills due to economic squeeze’

 “This is why it will take a week to sort out the precise plans and make sure we are able to announce them.
 That is why I cannot go into details at this stage.
 It would be wrong.”

-Mr Kwarteng said that there would be “some fiscal loosening” in a Truss administration to help households through the winter, stressing that it was the “right thing” to do.
+Mr Kwarteng said there will be “some fiscal loosening” in a Truss administration to help households through the winter, stressing that it is the “right thing” to do.

-He said that the UK does not need “excessive fiscal tightening”, pointing to the UK’s ratio of debt to GDP compared to other major economies.
+He said the UK does not need “excessive fiscal tightening”, pointing to the UK’s ratio of debt to GDP compared with other major economies.

 “The OECD has said that the current government policy is contractionary, which will only send us into a negative spiral when the aim should be to do the opposite.
 But I want to provide reassurance that this will be done in a fiscally responsible way.
 Liz is committed to a lean state and, as the immediate shock subsides, we will work to reduce the debt-to-GDP ratio over time,” he wrote.

-Mr Kwarteng, a close political and ideological ally of Ms Truss, offered a vision for how he would operate the Treasury as he said that the next Government would be “decisive and do things differently”.
+Mr Kwarteng, a close political and ideological ally of Ms Truss, offered a vision for how he would operate the Treasury as he said the next government will be “decisive and do things differently”.

 “That means focusing on how we unlock investment and growth, rather than how we tax and spend.
 It is about growing the size of the UK economy, not burying our heads in a redistributive fight over what is left,” he wrote.

-His comments directly echo those of Ms Truss on Sunday, as she insisted that her plan to reverse the rise in national insurance is “fair” despite it directly benefitting higher earners.
+His comments directly echoed those of Ms Truss on Sunday, as she insisted that her plan to reverse the rise in national insurance is “fair” despite it directly benefiting higher earners.

 She told the BBC “growing the economy benefits everybody” and it is “wrong” to look at everything through the “lens of redistribution”.

+But a senior economist warned that her vast tax-cutting plans would further fuel inflation.

+Paul Johnson, director of the Institute for Fiscal Studies, argued that “simply cutting taxes … is not a strategy for growth” and that “pumping a large amount of money into the economy” would “lead to not just extremely high borrowing in the short run, but also additional inflationary pressure”.

-Late on Sunday, Labour sought to accuse the Tories of stealing their ideas.
+Labour sought to accuse the Tory leadership candidates of stealing their idea to freeze energy bills.

-Nick Thomas-Symonds, the party’s shadow international trade secretary, told the BBC’s Westminster Hour that it was once again another example of his party “making the political weather”.
+Shadow justice secretary Steve Reed told BBC Breakfast on Monday: “It’s extraordinary that one of them will walk into Downing Street today with no idea what they’re going to do to help people.
+Now Labour’s winning the battle of ideas here.

+“They could do a lot worse than U-turn on what they’ve said in refusing help to families and look at what we’ve proposed and adopt it, as they have many times this year.”

+“I think what the public want to see is a government delivering on their behalf in every respect, and, above all, having a plan to deal with this very serious situation,” he told BBC Radio 4’s Today programme.

+“And I would hope that all my colleagues when Liz Truss or Rishi Sunak, whichever of the two of them it is, announces a plan, that they will get behind it and support it.”

-The announcement of the next Conservative leader is scheduled for early afternoon at an event in central London on the same day Parliament returns.
+The announcement of the next Conservative leader is scheduled for around 12.30pm at the QEII Conference Centre in central London on the same day Parliament returns.

 Both candidates have spent the last several weeks traversing the country and taking part in hustings in a bid to win over the 200,000 party members charged with choosing the next Conservative leader.